On the Model Update Strategies for Supervised Learning in AIOps Solutions: Threats to Validity

 A threat to the internal validity of our findings concerns the measurement of the training and testing time.
 Considering the time measurement is sensitive to many factors, we repeat our experiments $100$ times to mitigate noise in the measured training and testing time.

-Our choice of the time period size could also be a threat to the validity our results.
+Our choice of the time period size could also be a threat to the validity of our results.
 Although the data could be partitioned into time periods in other sizes, we consider the natural time periods (e.g., days and months) such that practitioners can better leverage the tools to maintain their models (e.g., daily or monthly).

-R2.2][R3.2{ In this work, we consider two aspects (cost-effectiveness of model maintenance as well as model training and testing cost) to measure the maintenance cost of AIOps models.
-However, there are other aspects of maintenance cost that are not considered in this work, such as the efforts and resources taken to integrate, deploy and monitor the AIOps model in the production system.
-In addition, the extra complexity of the system brought by the maintenance approaches themselves (e.g., the concept drift detection approaches) can introduce additional maintenance cost, such as the efforts needed for practitioners to learn the corresponding skills and maintain the implementation of the approaches.
-We plan to study these aspects in our future work. }
+In this work, we consider two aspects (cost-effectiveness of model updating as well as model training and testing cost) to measure the updating cost of AIOps models, which focuses on the computational aspect of model maintenance.
+However, there are other aspects of maintenance cost that are not considered in this work, such as the human efforts and resources taken to integrate, deploy, and monitor the AIOps model in the production system.
+In addition, the extra complexity of the system brought by the model update strategies themselves (e.g., the concept drift detection approaches) can introduce additional maintenance costs, such as the efforts needed for practitioners to learn the corresponding skills and maintain the implementation of the approaches.
+We plan to study these aspects in our future work.